-- Data task: This can be used to process network data programmatically - Upload task: This can be used to upload data to a remote server - Download task: This can be used to download to local storage or to resume a previous or partial download
+- Data task: This can be used to process network data programmatically - Upload task: This can be used to upload data to a remote server - Download task: This can be used to download to a local storage or to resume a previous or partial download

-Tasks are created from the NSURLSession class methods, and can take a URL argument and an optional completion handler.
-A completion handler is a lot like a delegate, except that it can be customized per task, and it is usually represented as a function.
+Tasks are created from the NSURLSession class methods and can take a URL argument and an optional completion handler.
+A completion handler is a lot like a delegate, except that it can be customized per task, and is usually represented as a function.

 Tasks can be suspended or resumed to stop and start the process.
-Tasks are created in a suspended state by default, and so they have to be initially resumed to start processing.
+Tasks are created in a suspended state by default, so they have to be initially resumed to start processing.

-When a data task completes, the completion handler is called back with three arguments: an NSData object that represents the returned data, an NSURLResponse object that represents the response from the remote URL server, and an optional NSError object if anything failed during the request.
+When a data task is completed, the completion handler is called back with three arguments: an NSData object, which represents the returned data; an NSURLResponse object, which represents the response from the remote URL server; and an optional NSError object if anything failed during the request.

-With this in place, the SampleTable that was created in the previous chapter can load data from a network URL by obtaining a session, initiating a data task, and then resuming it.
-The completion handler will get called when the data is available, which can be used to add the content to the table.
+With this in place, the SampleTable created in the previous chapter can load data from a network URL by obtaining a session, initiating a data task, and then resuming it.
+The completion handler will be called when the data is available, which can be used to add the content to the table.

-Modify the viewDidLoad method of the SampleTable class to load the SampleTable.json file by adding the following to the end of the method:
+Modify the viewDidLoad method of the SampleTable class to load the SampleTable.json file as follows:

 '''

 let url = NSURL(string: "https://raw.githubusercontent.com/

 alblue/com.packtpub.swift.essentials/master/

 CustomViews/CustomViews/SampleTable.json")!

 let session = NSURLSession.sharedSession()

 let encoding = NSUTF8StringEncoding

 let task = session.dataTaskWithURL(url,completionHandler:

-{data,response,error -> Void in

 '''

 '''

+{data,response,error -> Void in

-let contents = String(data:data!,encoding:encoding)!
+let contents = String(NSString(data:data,encoding:encoding)!)

-self.items += [(url.absoluteString,contents)]
+self.items += [(url.absoluteString!,contents)]

 // table data won't reload - needs to be on ui thread

 self.tableView.reloadData()

 })

 task.resume()

 '''

-This creates an NSURL and an NSURLSession, and then creates a data, task and immediately resumes it.
+This creates an NSURL and an NSURLSession, and then creates a data task and immediately resumes it.
 After the content is downloaded, the completion handler is called, which passes the data as an NSData object.
-The String initializer is used to decode UTF8 text from the NSData object, and is explicitly cast to a String so that it can be added to the items array.
+The NSString initializer is used to decode UTF8 text from the NSData object and is explicitly cast to a String so that it can be added to the items list.

-The NSURLSession class also provides other factory methods, including one that takes a configuration argument that includes options, such as whether responses should be cached, whether network connections should go over the cellular network, and whether any cookies or other headers should be sent with the task.
+The NSURLSession class also provides other factory methods, including one that takes a configuration argument that includes options such as whether responses should be cached, whether network connections should go over the cellular network, and whether any cookies or other headers should be sent with the task.

 Finally, the item is added to the items and the tableView is reloaded to show the new data.
-Please note that this does not work immediately if it is not run on the main UI thread; the table has to be rotated or moved in order to redraw the display.
+Note that this does not work immediately if it is not run on the main UI thread; the table has to be rotated or moved in order to redraw the display.
 Running on the UI thread is covered in the Networking and user interface section later in this chapter.